vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

     path: ./examples/kubernetes/manifests
 ```

-Now apply the changes by generating a new set of YAML files:
+Now, you can apply the changes by generating a new set of YAML files.

 `yot -i ./examples/kubernetes/removeAnnotationsWithConditions.yaml -o /tmp/new`